miloszivkovic/learning-materials/Distributed_systems.md

 ## Patterns of Distributed Systems (martinfowler.com)

-All of the topics are listed here https://martinfowler.com/articles/patterns-of-distributed-systems/ (topics like Lamport Clock, Leader and Followers, Paxos, Two Phase Commit etc.)
+https://martinfowler.com/articles/patterns-of-distributed-systems/ (introduction to what are the problems with distributed systems, topics like Lamport Clock, Leader and Followers, Paxos, Two Phase Commit etc.)

 ## Paxos Algorithm